Property Taxes in Delaware: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

 Delaware has relatively low property taxes with an average effective rate of about 0.53%.
 The state has not done a statewide reassessment in decades, so assessed values in most areas are far below current market values.
-This means tax rates are high on paper but applied to very low assessed values.
+This means tax rates are high but the actual tax on market value is quite low.

 Delaware's three counties (New Castle, Kent, Sussex) have not conducted comprehensive reassessments in decades.
 New Castle County's assessments date to 1983.
 This means assessed values bear little relationship to current market values.